ahuth/standfast/README.md

 ## Testing

 Run all tests with `rake spec`.
-Run `rspec` to run just the Ruby tests and `rake spec:js` to run just the Javascript tests.
+Run `rspec` to run just the Ruby tests and `yarn test` to run just the Javascript tests.